-When you have to pack for grandma’s house for Christmas travel this year, resist the urge to just pack without any sort of plan.
+When you book your cheap flights in December to go to grandma’s house for Christmas, resist the urge to just pack without any sort of plan.
 To allow for more space, you can easily place your heavier sweaters, coats, and shoes at the bottom of your bag.
 By carrying out this one simple step, you can zip up your bag much easier.
-Instead of sitting on your luggage and huffing and puffing to shut it tight with so many bulky items on top, place the heavier items at the bottom and lighter more flexible items on top for easy suitcase zipping.
+Instead of sitting on your luggage and huffing and puffing to shut it tight with so many bulky items on top, place the heavier items at the bottom and the lighter more flexible items on top for easy suitcase zipping.

 Stuff Your Shoes

-Summer travel might mean all flip-flops and easy-to-pack sandals, but winter means a whole new ballgame when it comes to footwear.
+Summer travel may mean all flip-flops and easy-to-pack sandals, but winter is a whole new ballgame when it comes to footwear.
 Packing shoes for the cold can be a nightmare involving bulky boots and thick-soled shoes.
 Most travelers just accept that their winter shoes will eat away 50% of the space in their bag.
 Rather than admit defeat, stuff your shoes with other items you need to pack.
-The space inside shoes is perfect for loading up with socks, underwear, and even toiletries wrapped in plastic bags to save space and still keep your heavy shoes for winter travel.
+The space inside shoes is perfect for loading up with socks, underwear, and even toiletries wrapped in plastic bags.
+That way, you’ll save space and still keep your heavy shoes for winter travel.

 Select a Puffy Insulated Jacket

 Your coat is probably eating up all the space in your suitcase for winter travel.
-The trick is to purchase the right coat for winter travel, generally a goose down or synthetic puffy insulated jacket.
-Not only can you save loads of space by going with a coat that compresses, but you also won’t sacrifice on warmth as these types of jackets are incredibly insulated.
+One of the easiest winter travel packing hacks is to purchase the right coat for winter travel, generally a goose-down or synthetic puffy insulated jacket.
+Not only can you save loads of space by going with a coat that compresses, but you also won’t sacrifice warmth as these types of jackets are incredibly insulated.
 The key is selecting a coat that’s lightweight, warm, and compressible.
-An added bonus is that you won’t need to pack as many layers to go under a goose down jacket thanks to all the warmth it provides.
+An added bonus is that you won’t need to pack as many layers to go under a goose-down jacket thanks to all the warmth it provides.